-You need three months solid sleep for peak performance, say bears
+You need five months solid sleep for peak performance, say bears

-Grizzly Roy Hobbs spent five years studying sleep patterns, concluding that less than three months of uninterrupted rest can cause tiredness and mood swings.
+Grizzly bear Roy Hobbs spent three years studying sleep patterns, concluding that less than five months of uninterrupted rest can cause tiredness and mood swings.

-He said: “For peak performance, eat shitloads of meat so that you gain about 40 pounds of body fat per week, then go to sleep in October.
+He said: “For peak performance, eat shitloads of meat so that you gain about 40 pounds of body fat per week, then go to sleep in early November.

-“If you wake up before March, you’re likely to feel groggy and irritable and be more vulnerable to hunters.”
+“If you wake up before mid-March, you’re likely to feel groggy and irritable and be more vulnerable to hunters.”

 Hobbs recommended a cave or hollow as the perfect sleeping environment.